 “As governments all across Canada are mobilizing to ensure the supply of critical medical equipment and health products, we and our Cosmetics and Consumer Specialty Products partners are pleased to be able to do our part in helping with the disinfectant component of the fight,” says Jan Westcott, CEO of Spirits Canada.

-Deanna Utroske is a leading voice in the cosmetics and personal care industry as well as in the indie beauty movement.
+Deanna Utroske regularly writes about beauty industry news out of Canada, which is part of why she's a leading voice in the cosmetics and personal care industry as well as in the indie beauty movement.
 As Editor of CosmeticsDesign.com, she writes daily news about the business of beauty in the Americas region and regularly produces video interviews with cosmetics, fragrance, personal care, and packaging experts as well as with indie brand founders.
 Find out more on the industry’s latest responses and resilience in the face of COVID-19 in this recent #duviews video.